LuisGHM/KPC_OPAL_policies/README.md

    - Check logs: `docker-compose logs kafka_consumer`
    - Verify Kafka connectivity
    - Check if OPAL server is accessible

+5. **Token generation errors**
+   - Make sure you're using the correct master token
+   - Verify OPAL Server is running
+   - Check the content type and format of your request

 ### Viewing Logs